Cook Islands country brief

 System of Government

 Cook Islands is a sovereign parliamentary democracy, with Queen Elizabeth II the Head of State, represented by a Queen's Representative, currently HE Sir Tom Marsters KBE.
 Cook Islands has a unicameral parliament with 24 elected members and a parliamentary term of four years.
 There is also a 15-member House of Ariki (Chiefs), established in 1966, composed of six Ariki from Rarotonga and nine from the outer islands.
 The Ariki advise the Government on land use and customary issues.
 There is full adult suffrage and registration is compulsory, although voting is not.
-The Head of Government is the Prime Minister, currently Henry Puna.
-Prime Minister Puna has held office since 2010 and was re-elected in 2014 and 2018.
+The Head of Government is the Prime Minister, currently Mark Brown.
+Prime Minister Brown was appointed as the 12th Prime Minister of Cook Islands on 30 September 2020 following the resignation of former Prime Minister Henry Puna.

 Australia's High Commission to Cook Islands commenced operations on 17 December 2019.
 The first resident High Commissioner, Dr Christopher Watkins, arrived in March 2020.